 What you will need to complete and bring to your appointment:

-Many DACA recipients have traveled on advance parole without issue, but you should always be very careful that there are not any other reasons that would prevent you getting back into the US smoothly, like a criminal record or other issue.
+Many DACA recipients have traveled on advance parole without issue, but you should always be very careful that there are not any other reasons that would prevent you getting back into the United States smoothly, like a criminal record.
 It’s a big deal to cross the US border at this stage even with the advance parole, so you must make sure everything is very clear.
 International travel with DACA should only be considered in true emergencies and urgent situations.